 You should arrive on time for class and stay the entire period.
 If you do need to leave early, please notify me in advance and sit near the door if possible to avoid disrupting others.
+If you arrive late and the class is completing attendance assignments, come talk to me and I will assign you to a group.
+It's not acceptable to join a group and write your name on the assignment as if you completed the full assignment (unless you arrive only a few minutes late).
 Please keep your cell phones and other electronic devices silent or turned off during class.
 CELL PHONE USE IS NOT ALLOWED DURING THE LECTURES.
 This also includes "silent cell phone use".
 You are encouraged to share your views and participate in class discussions in a manner that is respectful of others.
 You are encouraged to critique the material presented and discussed in class and the readings, but critique should be based on theory and research evidence, not individual experience alone.
 Side comments directed to other students, use of electronic devices, and activities that are not related to the learning material are disruptive.
 A student who engages in persistent disruptive behavior will be asked to leave the classroom.